kaden-weber/markdown-resume-builder-html-pdf/README.md

 # Resume Builder
 Easily create an html resume by editing readme files and compiling with `pandoc`.

-Use `bash create.sh` to update output .html and .pdf with new changes.
+Use `bash create.sh` to update index.html and result.pdf with new changes.

 Uses `weasyprint` to create PDFs.